nosas/blog/toonvision/multiclassification/article.md

 The matrix on the left is the complete confusion matrix for all predictions.
 We can visualize the correct predictions as the bright diagonal line, and incorrect predictions as the cells around the diagonal.
-The incorrect predictions are highlighted in the matrix on the right where we included only the wrong predictions.
+The incorrect predictions are highlighted in the matrix on the right, where we included only the wrong predictions.

 <table style="width:100%;">
     <tr>